puppetlabs/puppet-docs/source/puppet/4.5/reference/services_master_webrick.markdown

 When started with the `--logdest <FILE>` option, Puppet master logs to the file specified by `<FILE>`.

-## Configuring a WEBrick Puppet Master
+## Configuring a WEBrick Puppet master

 As [described elsewhere,][about_settings] the Puppet master application reads most of its settings from [puppet.conf][] and can accept additional settings on the command line.